MangoTeam/mockdown/README.md

 # Mockdown

-This is the whole mockdown pipeline in Python, with a nice demo notebook.
+This is the whole mockdown pipeline in Python.

 ## Installation